Daily High to Daily Low: Is It Safe to Buy Sunrun Inc. (RUN)?

 Truist, on the other hand, stated in their research note that they expect to see RUN reach a price target of $116.
 The rating they have provided for RUN stocks is “Buy” according to the report published on January 12th, 2021.

-During the last 5 trading sessions, RUN rose by +2.41%, which changed the moving average for the period of 200-days by +450.39% in comparison to the 20-day moving average, which settled at $77.25.
-In addition, Sunrun Inc. saw 11.30% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, RUN fell by -24.25%, which changed the moving average for the period of 200-days by +357.03% in comparison to the 20-day moving average, which settled at $73.84.
+In addition, Sunrun Inc. saw -8.63% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at RUN starting from Risk Gerald Alan, who sale 47,334 shares at the price of $78.14 back on Feb 10.
-After this action, Risk Gerald Alan now owns 267,569 shares of Sunrun Inc., valued at $3,698,703 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at RUN starting from Jurich Lynn Michelle, who sale 40,000 shares at the price of $83.97 back on Feb 16.
+After this action, Jurich Lynn Michelle now owns 1,422,156 shares of Sunrun Inc., valued at $3,358,830 using the latest closing price.

 Stock Fundamentals for RUN